-We meet on Sunday mornings from 10am, every week except for the first Sunday of the month.
+We meet on Sunday mornings from 10am, every week except for the first Sunday of the month, at Love's Farm House - the community centre on Love's Farm.

 We try and make our welcome warm and relaxed.
 We want whoever comes to feel as though this is somewhere they could belong.